mnebuerquo/profile/sherman-adelson-resume.md

   person on-call rotation.
 This included troubleshooting, dev-ops, and performance monitoring on a 25 node Elasticsearch cluster.
-The system as a whole logs up to 45k messages per second at peak times and ingests more than 1 terabyte of data per day.
+The system as a whole logs up to 45k messages per second at peak times and ingests more than 1 terabyte of data per day (as of January 2018).

 ### Fischer Homes
 #### Senior Software Engineer - January 2016 to July 2016